Deep Joint Source Channel Coding for Privacy-Aware End-to-End Image Transmission: Proposed Deep JSCC-Based Solution

 with $n$ denoting the size of the original image vector $\bm u \in \mathbb{R}^n$.
 Moreover, $\alpha$ is a tuning parameter representing the contribution of SSIM metric in the distortion measure $d(\cdot,\cdot)$.
 The SSIM measure between two images $I$ and $K$ is defined as

 where $\mu_{I}$, $\mu_{K}$, $\sigma_{I}$, $\sigma_{K}$, and $\sigma_{IK}$ are the local means, standard deviations, and cross-covariance for images $I$ and $K$. $c_1$ and $c_2$ are two adjustable constants \cite{ssim-learning-2}.
 We note that the SSIM index is a \emph{perception-based metric}, which is able to capture pixel inter-dependencies even for spatially close pixels.
 The rationale behind assuming the proposed distortion metric in \eqref{eq:distortion} is that we not only aim to recover every pixel of a source image with minimum error (realized via MSE measure), but also want to obtain a good-quality reconstruction from the human visual system point of view.
 We also remark that SSIM calculation is relatively simple, and its derivatives can be easily computed within the gradient descent-based algorithms \cite{ssim-learning}.
-In addition, it is shown in \cite{ssim-learning-2} that leveraging perceptual-based metrics to reconstruct images can lead to better results in content-aware learning tasks.
-The training procedure can be carried out efficiently, using off-the-shelf stochastic gradient descent algorithms with fast convergence.
-We have chosen the widely-adopted adaptive moment estimation (Adam) optimizer algorithm \cite{adam} for minimizing \eqref{eq:L_AB-LE} and \eqref{eq:L_E}.
-More details are provided in the next section.
+Training procedure can be carried out using off-the-shelf stochastic gradient descent algorithms such as the widely-adopted adaptive moment estimation (Adam) optimizer \cite{adam}.

+\emph{Remark 4:} The main bottleneck for memory and optimization of the proposed framework lies in step (i) of the training procedure.
+This is due to the fact that all neural networks (Alice, Bob, and all Eves) are involved in training, and the entire computational graph needs to be updated through backpropagation.
+To mitigate the computational bottleneck of joint training in case the number of adversaries is large, one can define a maximum number of Eves to participate in each step of backpropagation.
+This can be modeled as a scheduling problem, based on memory storage constraints.
+For example, if a single adversary can be chosen at each step, each batch of image samples is passed through Alice, Bob, and the chosen Eve every time, realizing ``sequential adversarial training.''